Ellen White Investigation

 True or False Prophecies?

 Mrs. White wrote that the time would "soon" come when animal products would be discarded.
 In 1896, she described this as happening in "a short time."
 What is a good definition of a "short time"?
 One year?
 Two years?
 Five years?
 She was telling her followers to teach people not to use milk or eggs, so she must have expected the time to come within those people's life spans.
 Today, it has been years since she said it would happen in a "short time."
-Yet, today SDAs routinely use animal products.
-In fact, a higher percentage of SDAs eat meat today than they did when she originally wrote this message.
+Yet today, most SDAs routinely use animal products.
+In fact, a higher percentage of SDAs eat meat today than when she originally wrote this message.
 SDA institutions, such as hospitals, nursing homes, and schools provide meals made with milk, eggs, and butter.
 SDA churches have fellowship lunches where these products are used.
 Thus, even the SDA people, by their actions, express their doubt about Ellen White's prophecies.

 The time has come to put Mrs. White's prophecies about food to the test to determine if what she prophesied has come to pass.